 About this Website:

-This website is an archive of all relevant media related to Peter Joseph and his work in media & activism.
+This website is an archive of relevant media related to Peter Joseph and his work in media & activism.
 All content is approved by Peter Joseph.

 Peter Joseph (B. 1979, Winston-Salem, NC, USA) is an American Musician, Filmmaker, Author and Social Activist; best known worldwide as the creator of the award-winning “Zeitgeist Film Series” and founder of the “The Zeitgeist Movement”, a social sustainability advocacy group which currently operates across the world.
 He also founded and curates the Annual Zeitgeist Media Festival for the arts and is on the Advisory Board/Steering Committee for "Project-Peace on Earth".